-There's a lot to consider then, but that's where this guide comes in, as we've highlighted many of the best options, and we'll talk you through exactly what makes them good.
-But if you want other choices then also take a look at our best power banks and best wireless chargers guides.
+As we've used more than our share of iPhone chargers, we've highlighted many of the best options and talked through what makes them so good.
+If you want other choices, take a look at our best power banks and best wireless chargers guides.

 The best iPhone chargers and charging blocks